 I ran from my home in Russia to Kiev, where Meg and I saw each other for the very first time.
 Two weeks later my parents attacked us and kidnapped me in an attempt to drag me back to Russia.
 I had to forget Meg, had to return home -- back to my jail.
 I felt I had to obey my parents and my society as I did all my life, but by then I loved Meg and I had tasted freedom.
 During those first few weeks with Meg in Kiev I lived my life the way I wanted it.
 It was truly MY LIFE.
 I adored Meg, and for the first time, I loved myself.
 I refused to go home.

-By choosing Meg and my freedom, over the life and the role my country demanded me to carry out, I condemned myself to exile.
+By choosing my freedom over the life and the role my country demanded me to carry out, I condemned myself to exile.
 There was nothing for me to come back to in Russia.
 My home in Ivanovo was lost for me.
 My parents would lock me up, I would never see Meg again and would lose my life.
 Russia also no longer existed for me as a concept of "home".
 It was anything but home.
-I was hated in that country because I wanted to be free and loved a beautiful person.
+My society was chastising and destroying me for not wanting to be a wife and mother.

 Our allowed time in Ukraine was running out.
 Meg and I had to be somewhere.
 Russia was out.
 There was only one place for us to go -- to Meg's home country.

 I had no visa for Canada, couldn't get it in Russia and the conventional way getting to Meg's home by plane or commercial transport was denied to us.
-Meg thought about buying and outfitting her own aircraft and in the end looked towards the sea as the only possible option.
+We looked towards the sea as the only possible option.

 Meg and I got out of Ukraine and went to Turkey.
 There Meg found and bought a sailboat she thought was suitable for a long offshore passage.
 We prepared the sailboat the best we could, and two months later we headed into open Mediterranean.